gSayak/cup-disc-YoloV5/README.md

 display.Image(filename=f"/content/yolov5/runs/predict-seg/custom-dataset/fundus.jpg", width=600)
 ```
 9. The segmented image with masks on cup and disc will be shown to you
 <img src="https://github.com/gSayak/cup-disc-Segmentation/blob/main/assets/fundus%20(1).jpg" width="50%"></img>

+Due to the GPU limitations on Colab this model has been trained on 320p images and 99 epochs.
+The training time took 1hr 24mins.
+Training this model on a high end machine would provide much better results.